Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

-In transportation by accuracy, we assume that \(P(T|D)\), i.e., the SE and SP, are equal between the source and target populations.
-In order to construct predictive probabilities, we apply the Bayes' rule:
+In transportation by accuracy, we assume that \(P(T|D)\), i.e., the SE and SP in the target population, remain the same as in the source population:

-Thus, under this transportability scheme we need access to prevalence in the target population to derive predictive values.
-This approach is the \emph{modus operandi} for binary diagnostic markers, where the Bayes' rule is used to combine pre-test probability with marker accuracy estimates to derive the post-test probability of the outcome\textsuperscript{24,25}.
-Without any information that would distinguish the individual under evaluation, the pre-test probability is taken to be disease prevalence in the target population, which is equal to this mode of transportation.
+Given that \(P(T,D)=P(D)P(T|D)\), this transportability mode means the contingency table in the target population is determined by the outcome prevalence (\(P(D)\)) in that population, combined with SE and SP from the source population.
+This approach is the \emph{modus operandi} for binary diagnostic markers, where the Bayes' rule is used to combine pre-test probability with marker accuracy estimates to derive the post-test probability of the outcome.\textsuperscript{25},\textsuperscript{26} Without any information that would distinguish the individual under evaluation, the pre-test probability is taken to be disease prevalence in the target population, which is equal to this mode of transportation.

-Returning to our running example, imagine we are transporting the above-mentioned prognostic marker to a population where \(P_T=\) 0.250, \(P_U=\) 0.750, \(P_V=\) 0.500.
-Outcome prevalence in this population is 0.622 - 32.7\% higher than in the source population.
-Transportation by predictive values preserves PPV and NPV in the target population, but will result in SE and SP of 0.5 and 0.833.
-Now, imagine we know the target prevalence.
-If we consider transportation by accuracy, we will arrive at the PPV and NPV values of, respectively, 0.750 and 0.625.
-The contingency table and marker performance metrics for the true population and those implied by the above-mentioned transportability methods are provided in Table \ref{tbl:example}.
+Returning to our running example, transportation by predictive values preserves PPV and NPV in the target population, but will result in SE of 0.741 and SP of 0.761.
+If we consider transportation by accuracy, which uses our knowledge of outcome prevalence in the target population, we will arrive at the PPV and NPV values of, respectively, 0.429 and 0.924.